AshwinRachha/pixyll/_posts/2020-11-12-EfficientNet_B7_blog.md

+---
+layout: post
-# COVID-19 Chest Xray Detection : A Transfer Learning approach.
+title: COVID-19 Chest Xray Detection : A Transfer Learning approach.
+tags: deep learning
+---

 *The coronavirus outbreak has caused a devastating effect on people all around the world and has infected millions.